-The two-column note-taking system is based on the Cornell note-taking system, which was developed in the 1950s at Cornell University.
+The Cornell note-taking system was developed in the 1950s by Walter Pauk, an education professor at Cornell University.
 Besides being a useful system for note-taking in general, it is an especially useful system for interacting with someone else's notes (such as these) in order to get more out of them.

-The main features of the two-column note-taking system are:
+The main features of Cornell notes are:

 - 1. The main section of the page is for the details of what actually gets covered in class. - 2.
-The left section (officially 21⁄2 inches, though I have shrunk it slightly to 21⁄2 inches for these notes) is for "big ideas"-the organizational headings that help you organize these notes and find details that you are looking for.
+The left section (Cornell notes call for 21⁄2 inches, though I have shrunk it to 2 inches) is for "big ideas"-the organizational headings that help you organize these notes and find details that you are looking for.
 These have been left blank for you to add throughout the year, because the process of deciding what is important is a key element of understanding and remembering. - 3.
-In the Cornell Notes system, the bottom section (2 inches) is officially for you to add a 1-2 sentence summary of the page in your own words.
+Cornell notes call for the bottom section (2 inches) to be used for a 1-2 sentence summary of the page in your own words.
 This is always a good idea, but you may also choose to use that space for other things you want to remember that aren't in these notes.